Help build a #betterurbanPH with us

 UN-HABITAT

-Other Human Settlements in the New Millennium, and the Resolution 56/206 and the New Urban Agenda 2016.
+The United Nations Human Settlements Programme, UN–Habitat, is the United Nations agency for human settlements development.
+It is mandated by the UN General Assembly to promote socially and environmentally sustainable communities, towns and cities with the goal of providing adequate shelter for all.
+The main documents outlining the mandate of the organization are the Vancouver Declaration on Human Settlements, Habitat Agenda, Istanbul Declaration on Human Settlements, the Declaration on Cities and Other Human Settlements in the New Millennium, and the Resolution 56/206 and the New Urban Agenda 2016.
 It contributes to the overall objective of the United Nations to reduce poverty and promote sustainable development within the context and the challenges of a rapidly urbanising world.

-By working at all levels and with all relevant stakeholders and partners, UN–Habitat contributes to linking policy development and capacity–building activities with a view to promoting cohesive and mutually reinforcing social, economic and environmental policies in national policies and programmes in urban development and human settlements which conform with international practices and covenants.
+By working at all levels and with all relevant stakeholders and partners, UN–Habitat contributes to linking policy development and capacity–building activities with a view to promoting cohesive and mutually reinforcing social, economic and environmental policies in national policies and programmes in human settlements which conform with international practices and covenants.

 UN–Habitat is headquartered in Nairobi, Kenya, with regional offices for Asia and the Pacific (ROAP) in Fukuoka, Japan, for Latin America and the Caribbean in Rio de Janeiro, Brazil (ROLAC), and regional office for Africa and the Arab States in Nairobi, Kenya (ROAAS).
 The regional office for Eastern Europe and Transition Countries is also based in Nairobi, Kenya.

 In the Philippines Country Office (CO), key programs and projects include national urban policy support, capacity development to manage urban development and settlements, climate change, post-disaster shelter and livelihood recovery, urban planning, urban poverty reduction and slum upgrading.
-Support to climate change programs and projects started as early as early as 2008 under the MDGF Project of the UN.
+Support to climate change programs and projects started as early as 2008 under the MDGF Project of the UN.
 Since then, the climate change program has evolved and grown into a strategic and regular component of the Philippines Country Office programme.

 The Asia Pacific region is home to more than half of the global population and since 2019, more than half of the population in the region have been living in urban areas.
 Currently, 2.3 billion or 54% of the region’s total population live in cities and towns.
 This is expected to increase to 2.8 billion by 2030, and 3.5 billion by 2050.
 Notably, cities in Asia and the Pacific are now already generating 80 per cent of gross domestic product in most countries.